-- other departments in NCC for example Children’s Services – Social Care and transport team
+- other departments in the County Council e.g., Children’s Services – Social Care and transport team

 - DfE for the following purposes

-We will also share your information, subject to contractual and other legal safeguards, with organisations commissioned to provide services to you and others.
-Finally, we may also share your information across different departments of the Norfolk County Council where it is necessary for our public tasks or functions to do so.
+We may also share your information, subject to contractual and other legal safeguards, with organisations commissioned by the County Council to provide services to you and others.
+Finally, we may also share your information across different departments of the County Council where it is necessary for our public tasks or functions to do so.